ARM-software/abi-aa/aapcs64/aapcs64.rst

 A conforming program must only execute instructions that are in areas of memory designated to contain code.

-Memory addresses
-^^^^^^^^^^^^^^^^

-The address space may consist of one or more disjoint regions.
-No region may span address zero (although one region may start at zero).

-The use of tagged addressing is platform specific and does not apply to 32-bit pointers.
-When tagged addressing is disabled all 64 bits of an address are passed to the translation system.
-When tagged addressing is enabled, the top eight bits of an address are ignored for the purposes of address translation.
-See also `Pointers`_, above.

 The Stack
 ^^^^^^^^^

-The stack is a contiguous area of memory that may be used for storage of local variables and for passing additional arguments to subroutines when there are insufficient argument registers available.
+Each thread has a stack.
+This stack is a contiguous area of memory that the thread may use for storage of local variables and for passing additional arguments to subroutines when there are insufficient argument registers available.

+The stack is defined in terms of three values:

+* a base

+* a limit

+* the special-purpose register SP

-The stack implementation is full-descending, with the current extent of the stack held in the special-purpose register SP.
-The stack will, in general, have both a base and a limit though in practice an application may not be able to determine the value of either.
+The SP moves from the base to the limit as the stack grows and from the limit to the base as the stack shrinks.
+In practice, an application might not be able to determine the value of either the base or the limit.

+In the description below, the base, limit and SP for a thread T are denoted T.base, T.limit and T.SP respectively.

+The stack implementation is full-descending, so that for each thread T:

+* T.limit < T.base and the stack occupies the area of memory delimited
+  by the half-open internal [T.limit, T.base).

+* The active region of T's stack is the area of memory delimited by the half-open interval [T.SP, T.base).
+The active region is empty when T.SP is equal to T.base.

 The stack may have a fixed size or be dynamically extendable (by adjusting the stack-limit downwards).